nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	GetAllOrderedByAmountDescendingThenById() – returns all transactions ordered by amount descending and by id

 	GetBySenderOrderedByAmountDescending(sender) – search for all transactions with a specific sender and return them ordered by amount descending.
 If there are no such transactions throw InvalidOperationException

+	GetByReceiverOrderedByAmountThenById(receiver) – returns all transactions with a particular receiver ordered by amount descending, then by id ascending.
+If there are no such transactions throw InvalidOperationException